TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-While a time enumerating the system, we discover that `emily.oscars` is part of the `Backup Operators` group:
+While enumerating the system, we discover that `emily.oscars` is part of the `Backup Operators` group:

 <br />